ezakhar/help/en/training-plans/training-plans-for-coaches.md

 * Copy and paste repeating activities;

-* Copy activity from one plan and paste it into another one;
+* Copy activity from one plan and paste it into another;

 * Drag and drop activities to the required dates, copy when dragging;